Citizens Against Government Waste

 Citizens Against Government Waste (CAGW) is a non-profit 501(c)(3) organization in the United States.
 It functions as a "government watchdog" and advocacy group for fiscally conservative causes.
 The Council for Citizens Against Government Waste (CCAGW) is the lobbying arm of CAGW, organized as a section 501(c)(4) organization and therefore is permitted to engage in direct lobbying activities.
-According to its web site, "CAGW is a private, non-partisan, non-profit organization representing more than one million members and supporters nationwide.
+According to its website, "CAGW is a private, non-partisan, non-profit organization representing more than one million members and supporters nationwide.
 CAGW's stated mission is to eliminate waste, mismanagement, and inefficiency in the federal government."

 History

-Located in Washington, DC, CAGW was founded in 1984 by industrialist J. Peter Grace and syndicated columnist Jack Anderson.
-Peter Grace was chairman of President Ronald Reagan's Grace Commission, or President's Private Sector Survey on Cost Control.
+CAGW was founded in 1984 by industrialist J. Peter Grace and syndicated columnist Jack Anderson.
+Grace was chairman of President Ronald Reagan's Grace Commission (also known as the President's Private Sector Survey on Cost Control).

+CAGW is located in Washington, D.C.
 Thomas A. Schatz has been president since 1992.

 Publications

-CAGW produces a number of publications critical of what it calls "pork-barrel" projects.
-The Congressional Pig Book Summary (Pig Book) is an annual list of such projects and their sponsors.
+CAGW produces a number of publications critical of government expenditures known colloquially as "pork-barrel" projects.
+The CAGW-published Congressional Pig Book Summary (Pig Book) is an annual list of such projects and their sponsors.
+The 2008 Pig Book identified 10,610 projects in that year's congressional appropriations bills that constitute the discretionary portion of the federal budget for fiscal 2008, costing taxpayers $17.2 billion.

-The 2008 Pig Book identified 10,610 projects in the 11 appropriations bills that constitute the discretionary portion of the federal budget for fiscal 2008, costing taxpayers $17.2 billion.
 Related publications include Prime Cuts, a list of recommendations for eliminating waste in the federal government and Porker of the Month, a monthly press release.

 Since 1989, the CCAGW has examined congressional roll-call votes to determine which members of Congress are voting in what they view as the interest of taxpayers.
 CAGW makes public what legislators are engaging in "pork-barrel" spending based on 'key' votes for each congressional session.

 Activities

-CAGW and CCAGW seek to influence public policy through public education, lobbying, and mobilization for email- and letter-writing campaigns.
+CAGW and CCAGW seek to influence public policy through public education, lobbying, and mobilization for email and letter campaigns to elected officials.
 CAGW claims to have helped save taxpayers $944 billion through its campaigns.

-CAGW was one of the critics of the 2001 $23.5 billion Air Force plan to lease and then buy 100 refueling tankers from Boeing Co.
+CAGW was one of the critics of a $23.5 billion Air Force plan in 2001 to lease and then buy 100 refueling tankers from Boeing.
 Congress squashed the plan after it was revealed that an Air Force official inflated the price in exchange for an executive job at Boeing.

 CAGW was a critic of Sen. John Thune (R-S.D.) and his efforts to secure a $2.3 billion federal loan for a railroad company that once employed him as a lobbyist.
 The Federal Railroad Administration (FRA) cited an "unacceptably high risk to taxpayers" in denying the loan to the Dakota, Minnesota, and Eastern Railroad (DM&E) in 2007.

 CAGW named Sen. Christopher Dodd (D-Conn.) its June 2008 Porker of the Month for accepting a preferential mortgage deal from Countrywide Financial which stood to benefit from a mortgage bailout bill he was pushing through Congress.